Erlangen Program at Large-1: Geometry of Invariants: Space of Cycles

-i.e. the real line is \(\SL\)-invariant. \item A direct calculation in GiNaC~\cite[\S~3.2.1]{Kisil05b} shows that matrices representing cycles from~\eqref{eq:k-orbit-eq} are invariant under the similarity with elements of \(K\), thus they are indeed \(K\)-orbits. \end{enumerate} \end{Example}
+i.e. the real line is \(\SL\)-invariant. \item A direct calculation in GiNaC~\cite{Kisil05b}*{\S~\ref{G-sec:transf-k-orbits}} shows that matrices representing cycles from~\eqref{eq:k-orbit-eq} are invariant under the similarity with elements of \(K\), thus they are indeed \(K\)-orbits. \end{enumerate} \end{example}

-It is surprising on the f\/irst glance that the \(\cycle{s}{\bs}\) is def\/ined through a Clif\/ford algebra \(\Cliff{\bs}\) with an arbitrary sign of \(\se{1}^2\).
-However a moment of ref\/lections reveals that transformation~\eqref{eq:cycle-transform} depends only from the sign of \(\se{0}^2\) but does not involve any quadratic (or higher) terms of \(\se{1}\).
+It is surprising on the first glance that the \(\cycle{s}{\bs}\) is defined through a Clifford algebra \(\Cliff{\bs}\) with an arbitrary sign of \(\se{1}^2\).
+However a moment of reflections reveals that transformation~\eqref{eq:cycle-transform} depends only from the sign of \(\se{0}^2\) but does not involve any quadratic (or higher) terms of \(\se{1}\).

-\begin{Remark} Such a variety of choices is a consequence of the usage of \(\SL\)~-- a~smaller group of symmetries in comparison to the all M\"obius maps of \(\Space{R}{2}\).
-The \(\SL\) group f\/ixes the real line and consequently a decomposition of vectors into ``real'' (\(e_0\)) and ``imaginary'' (\(e_1\)) parts is obvious.
+\begin{remark} Such a variety of choices is a consequence of the usage of \(\SL\)---a smaller group of symmetries in comparison to the all M\"obius maps of \(\Space{R}{2}\).
+The \(\SL\) group fixes the real line and consequently a decomposition of vectors into ``real'' (\(e_0\)) and ``imaginary'' (\(e_1\)) parts is obvious.
 This permits to assign an arbitrary value to the square of the ``imaginary unit'' \(e_1e_0\).